 So it’s a careful balance that you need to aim for.

 Here are a few guidelines on ‘sense-able’ stimulation:

 - Aim for suitable stimulation at appropriate times of the day.
 Choose a time of day when your baby has been fed and is well rested.
 This may possibly be after the early morning nap.
 In a content state, your baby will best benefit from stimulation activities.

-- Do not over schedule your baby, rushing him from one activity to the next.
-Choose baby classes with care and thought and schedule them so they don’t interfere with your baby’s sleep times.
+- Don’t over schedule your baby.
+Rushing your baby from one activity to the next doesn’t have the developmental benefits you think it might.
+Choose baby classes with care and schedule them so they don’t interfere with your baby’s sleep times.
 An overtired baby will not enjoy or benefit from stimulation.

-- Have some times of the day when your baby is not stimulated and is left to just listen to sounds in the world or placed under the trees for some ‘natural’ stimulation.
+- Have some times of the day when your baby is not stimulated.
+Leave them to just listen to sounds in the world or placed under the trees for some ‘natural’ stimulation.

 - Calm activities are important before sleep times.
 Keep stimulation for playtime during the day.
-When your baby shows signs of overstimulation, take him for a walk or put on soft calming music in this way the calming activity will also be beneficial to his development.
+When your baby shows signs of overstimulation, take them for a walk or put on soft calming music.
+These calming activities will also be beneficial to their development.

 For an easy-to-follow routine and daily play ideas to keep your baby stimulated, download Parent Sense app.
 It’s the all-in-one baby app that takes the guesswork out of optimising your baby’s development.